MicrosoftDocs/SupportArticles-docs/support/sql/tools/troubleshoot-database-mail-issues.md

 ---
 title: Troubleshoot Database Mail issues
-description: Describes how to configure Database Mail and send test mail.
+description: Describes how to configure Database Mail and send the test mail.
 Provides troubleshooting methods for the Database Mail issues. ms.date: 12/22/2021 ms.prod-support-area-path: Other tools
 author: cobibi